dotnet/docs-maui/docs/get-started/installation.md

     On Windows, it's recommended to use the Visual Studio installer to manage .NET and the .NET MAUI workload installations.
 Instructions on using the Visual Studio installer can be found [here](./installation.md?tabs=vswin).

-1. Install the .NET MAUI workload:
+1. Install the .NET MAUI workload.

     On Windows and macOS, run the following command in a terminal: